kevinli-webbertech/kevinli-webbertech.github.io/blog/md/linux/linux_window_manager.md

 # Linux Desktop Environment

 ## GNOME

 GNOME is used both by Fedora and Ubuntu.
 Nautilus offers a simple and integrated way of managing files and browsing the file system.

 - Activities overview
-- GNOME Software Center
-- GNOME Commander: a free open source graphic file manager for linux desktop.
+- GNOME Software Center- GNOME Commander: a free open source graphic file manager for linux desktop.
 - GNOME Display Manager (GDM): A display manager (a graphical login manager) for the windowing systems X11 and Wayland
 - Mutter:A portmanteau of "Metacity" and "Clutter", Mutter can function as a standalone window manager for GNOME-like desktops